myxchine/duality/_articles/world-class-webite.md

 ## How We Deliver World-Class Websites

-At [Your Company Name], we specialize in designing and developing premium websites that deliver results.
+At Verzes, we specialize in designing and developing premium websites that deliver results.
 Here’s how we do it:

 1. **Strategic Discovery:**
    We start by understanding your business goals, target audience, and unique value propositions.